 Second, the network infrastructure interconnecting IoT objects can often be vulnerable and for IoT devices on a single network, malicious attacks need only a single exploit to be successful.
 It is important to use both automated tools and manual penetration testing methods to do complete specialized penetration testing on the network infrastructure, associated cryptographic schemes, and communication protocols.

 Finally, it is critical to scan proprietary programs which represent the entire system architecture.
-Eighty-four percent of proprietary programs contain at least one open source vulnerability according to the sixth “Open Source Security and Risk Analysis” (OSSRA) report produced by Synopsys.
+According to the seventh “Open Source Security and Risk Analysis” (OSSRA) report, 81% of the audited codebases contained at least one vulnerability.
 This represents immense heterogeneity and complexity in the codebases—hence it is important for experienced penetration testing professionals to use intelligent gray box testing to have excellent coverage on test types required for a comprehensive penetration test.